 HPA electives include, but are not limited to: (choose one)

-Anthropology 362: Medical Anthropology History 339: Health Cure in American Society Biology 396: Biomedical Ethics Humanities 390: Interdisciplinary Seminar on Aging Philosophy 161: Medical Ethics Health and Exercise 312: Exercise and Health Psychology Health and Exercise 380: Physical Activity and Aging Sociology 335: Sociology of Health and Illness Sociology 336: Sociology of Health Care Sociology 337: Aging in Modern Society Women's Studies 321: Interdisciplinary Seminar on Women's Health Issues Psychology 322: PsychopharmacologyOther electives may be approved by the director if the student can make a persuasive case as to its relevance to the minor
+Anthropology 362: Medical Anthropology History 339: Health Cure in American Society Biology 396: Biomedical Ethics Humanities 390: Interdisciplinary Seminar on Aging Philosophy 161: Medical Ethics Health and Exercise 312: Exercise and Health Psychology Sociology 335: Sociology of Health and Illness Sociology 336: Sociology of Health Care Women's Studies 321: Interdisciplinary Seminar on Women's Health Issues Psychology 322: PsychopharmacologyOther electives may be approved by the director if the student can make a persuasive case as to its relevance to the minor